Author guidelines

 Use save as filetype ‘*.docx’ in MS Word or your preferred Word processor.

-Short Abstract with references (max 400 words), 1 figure and figure captions.
+Short Abstract (max.
+2 pages) with references, 1 figure and figure captions.

-Extended abstract with references (max.
-1200 words), 3 figures and figure captions.
+Extended abstract (max.
+4 pages) with references, 3 figures and figure captions.

 General